-Compliance Training
+Increasing Compliance Awareness Through Training

-We regularly provide training on themes that correspond with the Compliance Manual, including prohibiting bribery and handling gifts and entertainment, intellectual property rights, insider trading, and severing all relations with anti-social forces to raise awareness of compliance among all employees.
-In addition to training on themes in the Compliance Manual, we also provide real estate industry-specific training on important themes and hold discussions, as needed.
+We regularly provide compliance training on themes that correspond with the Compliance Manual, including prohibiting bribery and handling gifts and entertainment, preventing corruption such as ensuring transparency and rationality in transactions, intellectual property rights, insider trading, and severing all relations with anti-social forces, to raise awareness of compliance among all employees.
+In addition to training on themes in the Compliance Manual, we also provide real estate industryspecific training on important themes and hold discussions, as needed.
 We also provide compliance-related news and Q&As once a month on our intranet to supplement the training.
-Other related training includes training for new recruits
+Other related training include training for new hires and mid-career employees as well as Group-wide training for newly appointed executive officers.